FloWatt: The world's most powerful tidal farm

 5GW

-of potential already identified in France and more than 100GW worldwide
+potential already identified in France and over 100GW worldwide

 80 €/MWh

-from 1GW of production, a very competitive cost of electricity
+from 1GW in production, a very competitive cost of electricity

-of 2.5 MW = 17.5 MW, which will be manufactured by CMN in Cherbourg
+of 2.8 MW = 17 MW, to be manufactured by CMN in Cherbourg

 A strategic alliance